Palash90/iron_learn/README.md

 ### `tensor`
 At the core of the library, the `tensor` module supports multi-dimensional `Tensor` data structure.
 It includes methods for tensor instantiation and defines the `+` operator for tensor addition and the `*` operator for tensor multiplication.
 Additionally, it features a method for the Hadamard product, an element-wise multiplication operation.

-The cration, multiplication and addition operation on `Tensor` can fail due to multiple reasons and hence, it returns a result object instead of panic!.
+The creation, multiplication and addition operation on `Tensor` can fail due to multiple reasons and hence, it returns a result object instead of panic!.
 The library expects the user to handle the result as per need.

 __*N.B:*__ This Module is limited to only two dimensional Matrix Support.
 This is a temporary restriction and we plan to remove this restriction in future.